pinchies/YN360_Mac/README.md

 2. [Bleak bluetooth library](https://pypi.org/project/bleak/)

 ## Usage:
-1. Run the script to discover your device's bluetooth UUID.
+1. Run the "lights_scanbt.py" script to discover your device's bluetooth UUID.
-2. Replace the UUID in the other scripts with your device's UUID
+2. Replace the device UUID in the other py scripts with your device's UUID
 3. Run the script, with command line parameters to set the values of your light, e.g.:

 To set the power of the warm and cool tone LEDs to 25% and 40% respectively: